AaronChapman/padseek/README.md

 -**to operate:**
-- hit the period [ t ] key for each beat to determine the number of beats per minute
+- hit the [ t ] key for each beat to determine the number of beats per minute
 - hit the [ r ] key to reset the bpm counter
 - hit the [ s ] key to set the sequence tempo field to the newly calculated bpm